 - 1. Plagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained. - 2.
 Improper collaboration in group work. - 3.
-Copying or using unauthorized aids in tests and examinations using plagiarism detection (a service supported by Turnitin.com) so it can be checked for academic dishonesty.
+Copying or using unauthorized aids in tests and examinations

 AUTHENTICITY/PLAGIARISM DETECTION